ddycai/simple-template-engine/README.md

 Template Inheritance
 -----

 Why are blocks useful?
 Blocks are useful because we can define blocks in one template, then _extend_ another one and use it there!
+This allows us to reuse a template such as a layout multiple times with different blocks.
 Template inheritance is extremely powerful and extending a template is easy:

 ```php